gschmutz/event-driven-microservices-workshop/02-working-with-kafka-broker/README.md

 By ending the command in the loop with an & character, we run each command in the background and in parallel.

-If you check the consumer, you can see that they are not in the same order as sent, because of the different partitions, and the messages being published in multiple partitions.
+If you check the consumer, you can see that they are not in the same order as sent.
+The reason for that is that the topic contains of different partitions and we have only one consumer consuming all the partitions.

 We can force order by using a key when publishing the messages and always using the same value for the key.

 ### Working with Keyed Messages